arjohnston/portfolio/mern-auth/README.md

 The app needs to be re-built if you make edits<br>

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-// Sets the required strength.
-Default is 'strong'
-// strong:
-// Contains at least 1 lowercase alphabetical character
-// Contains at least 1 uppercase alphabetical character
-// Contain at least 1 numeric character
-// Contain at least one special character: !@#\$%\^&
-// The string must be at least eight characters or longer

-// medium:
-// Contains at least 1 lowercase alphabetical character and
-// at least 1 uppercase alphabetical character or
-// contains at least one lowercase alphabetical character and
-// at least 1 numeric character or
-// contains at least one uppercase alphabetical character and
-// at least 1 numeric character
-// The string must be at least six characters or longer